wp-plugins/wp-function-links/readme.txt

 == Changelog ==
+= 1.1.1 =
+* Updated the plugin's description.
+* Updated the how to use this plugin instructions
+* Added a support tab and a description tab
+* Removed the "About" tab
+* Added social links

 = 1.1.0 =
 * Removed all inline styles and javascript
 * All CSS and JS files are now enqued